Thunderstorm threat upgraded to amber

 As well as the rain, lightning, hail and strong winds are also predicted.

-A Met Office spokesman said: "There is the potential for 30-40 mm of rain to fall in an hour and perhaps as much as 60-80 mm in 2-3 hours."
+A Met Office spokesman said: "There is the potential for 30-40 mm of rain to fall in an hour and perhaps as much as 60-80 mm in two to three hours."

-The amber warning covers all of south and mid Wales and will be in place from 16:00 BST to 06:00 on Friday.
+The amber warning covers all of south and mid Wales and is in place until 06:00 on Friday.

-A yellow "be aware" warning is in place across the country and is expected to last until 09:00 on Friday morning.
+A yellow "be aware" warning is in place across the country and is expected to last until 09:00.